 The Silver-studded Blue (Plebejus argus) is a very small blue that often flies around in one generation from May to August.
 This butterfly is fairly difficult to recognize, with the black spots at the underside of the forewing usually drawn as a kind of question mark.
 The male is violet-blue at the top with mostly broad dark edges.
 Females are brown with a row of red spots.
 Undersides are brown-grey with black spots, a row of orange spots, and small greenish flecks on the outer margin.
 There are no root spots on the underside of the front wing.
 The wingspan is 29-31mm.
 Host plant: Heather.
 Dutch name: Heideblauwtje.
 Frisian name: Heideblaujurkje.

 One species often mistaken for others is the Common Blue (Polyommatus icarus).
 This most common blue flies around in one to several generations in the period from April to October.
 The top is blue in the male and brown in the female, often with a violet-blue haze.
 On the underside of the forewing, there are two base spots with which this butterfly can be clearly distinguished from other species.
 Unlike Adonis Blues (Lysandra bellargus), the dark veins do not extend into white fringes of wing margins.
 The wingspan is 35mm.
 Host plant: Clover.
 Dutch name: Icarusblauwtje.
 Frisian name: Ikarusblaujurkje.

 Pale Grass Blue – 2010 (JP)

-The Pale Grass Blue (Zizeeria maha) is a small butterfly that I spotted in Japan and that does not occur in Europe.
+The Pale Grass Blue (Pseudozizeeria maha) is a small butterfly that I spotted in Japan and that does not occur in Europe.
 Very little is known about this butterfly which is related to the Dark Grass Blue and the African Grass Blue.
-Host plant: wood sorrel.
+Host plant: Wood Sorrel.
 Dutch name: Vale grasblauwtje.
 Frisian name: –